 It is likely that the name 'Piggy's Hollow' came into use in the l9th century when a local pig farmer used the site to prevent his animals from straying.

-For further information on Evington Hollow, please contact the City Archaeologist in the Design and Conservation Team
+For further information on Evington Hollow, please contact the City Archaeologist in our Conservation Team.

 The map below is based upon OS Mapping with the permission of the Controller of Her Majesty's Stationery Office.
 Crown Copyright.
 Unauthorised reproduction infringes copyright and may lead to prosecution.
 Leicester City Council Licence LA 078417.